-2. Reach under the hood, move safety latch to the left and lift the hood.
+2. Reach under the hood from outside the vehicle, move the safety latch to the left and lift the hood.

 Safety Latch Location

 To prevent possible damage, do not slam the hood to close it.
 Use a firm downward push at the center of the hood to ensure that both latches engage.